This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Overview

 So abundant are Florence’s artistic riches that some masterpieces elude all but the most regular visitors.
-And those that are in private ownership, or for which access is only by special arrangement, are beyond the reach of all but the well-connected resident – unless you join this tour, which has been designed specially for those who are familiar with the main sights.
+And those that are in private ownership, or for which access is only by special arrangement, are beyond the reach of all but the well-connected resident – unless you join this tour, which has been designed specially for those who are already familiar with the main sights.
 As an introduction to Florence, it would be decidedly eccentric.
 As a week spent in pursuit of great art and architecture in one of the most beautiful cities in the world, it will be a delight.
 In quality and importance, the art seen far exceeds that on many of our tours to regions which have been less creative.
 But in Florence, even the second division is a world-beater.

 One of the reasons why many of the items on this itinerary are usually missed is simply because they are, geographically, peripheral, being located in the suburbs, or, even if within walking distance of the centre, they are away from the main clusters of monuments and museums.